Doordashcon/Grants-Program/applications/application-template-copy.md

 *Multi-Chain Escrow Pallets*

-- Built on Substrate, escrow pallet support assets from Polkadot parachains (via XCM) and external chains (via bridges).
+- Built on Substrate, escrow pallet initially support assets from Polkadot parachains (via XCM) with support for external chains (via bridges) in the near future.

 - Funds are held in 2-of-3 multi-sig accounts, requiring buyer/seller/arbitrator consensus for release.